Can Bullying Cause Anxiety Disorders?

 Panic Attacks or Disorders

 Someone with a panic disorder will regularly suffer with unprovoked and intense feelings of panic combined with the physical sensations that may include increased heart rate, shortness of breath, dizziness and often chest and/or stomach pain.
-These feelings of terror can be particularly scary when in the midst of an attack, as it can feel as if we have no control over what is happening to us and we can’t properly take a breath.
+These feelings of terror can be particularly scary when in the midst of a panic attack, as it can feel as if we have no control over what is happening to us, and we feel as if we can’t properly take a breath.

-When left untreated, panic attacks can lead sufferers to avoid going out or doing things you once enjoyed.
-You may have a constant worry that you will experience another attack so often choose to stay home where you feel safe
+When left untreated, panic attacks can lead sufferers to avoid going out or doing things they once enjoyed.
+You may have a constant worry that you will experience another attack so often choose to stay home where you feel safe.

-What Can You Do to Overcome the Long Term Effects of Bullying?
+What Can We Do to Overcome the Long Term Effects of Anxiety Related Bullying?

 Bullying and anxiety